 PISC includes the post-injection monitoring that will be performed to verify that the carbon dioxide (CO2) plume has stabilized and demonstrates non-endangerment of USDWs.
 Specific monitoring and testing to be performed as well as the alternative timeframe are provided in the PISC document (Permit Section 9.0).
 Cost estimates for this work include labor for gathering field data (e.g., fluid sampling, surface seismic acquisition, and wireline logging), data analysis, modeling, and reporting.
-Table 3.3 provides the activities and cost estimates for 100 years of PISC.
-Geophysical surveys taken every 5 years.
+Table 3.3 provides the activities and cost estimates for 50 years of PISC.
+Geophysical surveys will be conducted every 5 years.

-Activity Total Cost (\$)
+Activity Total Cost

 Geochemical sampling and pressure monitoring [REDACTED]

 Geophysical surveys [REDACTED]

+Model updates [REDACTED]

 TOTAL [REDACTED]